 What is a Dojo?

-A Dojo is a free, volunteer-led, community-based programming club for young people.
+A Dojo is a free, volunteer-led, community-based computer club for young people.
 Anyone aged 7 to 17 can visit a Dojo and learn to code, build a website, or create an app or game.
-Dojos are a space for young people to explore technology in an informal, creative, safe and social environment.
+Dojos are a space for kids and teens to explore technology in an informal, creative, safe and social environment.

 We promote a focus on youth mentoring, and on peer and self-led learning.

-At CoderDojo, we want to help young people realise that they can build a positive future through coding.
+At CoderDojo, we want to help kids and teens realise that they can build a positive future through coding.

 We believe that: